How Much House Can I Afford?

 The underwriter will also require a title search, which is a thorough review of public documents.
 The title search ensures that the home’s title can be successfully transferred from the seller to the buyer at closing.
 Depending on your state's requirements, you can hire a title company or a real estate attorney to complete the title search.
 This step in the underwriting process could take 10 to 14 days to complete.

 If the underwriter is satisfied with the title search and appraisal results, you should receive a verified approval decision within a week or two.
-Some decisions may arrive sooner (within a few days), depending on how many applications the underwriter is currently handling.
+Some decisions may arrive sooner, such as within a few days, depending on how many applications the underwriter is currently handling.

-Once you receive verified approval, you’ll also get the Closing Disclosure to review before closing.
-This five-page document finalizes your mortgage loan terms; lenders are required to provide it at least three business days before the closing date.
+Once you receive verified approval, you’ll get the closing disclosure to review before closing.
+This document finalizes your mortgage loan terms, and lenders are required to provide it at least three business days before the closing date.
 This gives you time to review the loan details before signing the agreement at closing.

 The closing occurs on a specific date, usually 30 to 60 days after acceptance of the purchase offer.
-You’ll sign the Closing Disclosure and other legal documents, like the note.
-It’s important to note the cash-to-close amount detailed on the Closing Disclosure — these are the funds you’ll need to bring to closing (either by wire transfer or by cashier’s check).
+You’ll sign the closing disclosure and other legal documents, like the note.
+Review the cash-to-close amount detailed on the closing disclosure — these are the funds you’ll need to bring to closing, either by wire transfer or by cashier’s check.

 To prevent delays, avoid any major changes to your credit once you start the underwriting process.

-You’ll also want to avoid opening new credit accounts during the underwriting process and before closing (this includes financing new furniture for your home).
+You’ll also want to avoid opening new credit accounts during the underwriting process and before closing.
 Your underwriter will pull your credit report again just before closing to ensure there are no major changes.
 Any new changes could delay or compromise your final approval.

 A construction loan can help you pay to build a new house or renovate an existing one.
 Read more about how they work and how to get one.